Georgia Tann: Personal life

-In 1922, Tann adopted an infant girl; she named her June.
-In her book about Miss Georgia Tann, Barbara Raymond recounted June's daughter Vicci saying, "Mother said Georgia Tann was a cold fish; she gave her material things, but nothing else.
+In 1922, Tann adopted an infant girl whom she named June.
+In her book about Tann, Barbara Raymond recounted June's daughter Vicci, saying, "Mother said Georgia Tann was a cold fish; she gave her material things, but nothing else.
 I don't know why she bothered to adopt her."

-While the cohabitation of two financially independent women, referred to as "Boston marriages", had once been socially acceptable, such arrangements had begun to be viewed as suspiciously homosexual.
-Tann and Atwood hid the true nature of their relationship.
+While the cohabitation of two financially independent women, referred to as "Boston marriages", had once been socially acceptable, such arrangements began to be viewed as suspiciously homosexual.
+In March 1925, Atwood placed an announcement in the local paper that she had secretly married a Captain George A. Hollinsworth of San Francisco, California and that the couple would be moving there to live.
+While she began to go by the name Mrs. Hollinsworth, records indicate that she continued to live in Memphis, Tennessee as before.
+Tann and Atwood Hollinsworth hid the true nature of their relationship.
 Tann adopted Ann Atwood Hollinsworth on August 2, 1943, in Dyer County, Tennessee, a legal provision that same-sex couples used at the time to ensure that their partners would inherit their property.
 Tann died of uterine cancer on September 15, 1950, aged 59, three days before Governor Gordon Browning of Tennessee filed charges against Tann's home.
 Tann was buried in her family's plot in Hickory Cemetery.
+Atwood Hollinsworth was the executor of her estate, and inherited the home she and Tann shared, which Tann had purchased in August 1949.

+Beginning in the 1930s, Tann began to acquire real estate properties.
+Some she sold at a profit, at least on one occasion financing it herself.
+Others she bought to be used as vacation rentals, and one home (in Biloxi) was a vacation home.
+In her will, she left the majority of her properties in whole or part to Atwood.
+The others she left to her mother or daughter.
+She asked that the vacation home be accessible to Atwood for the rest of her life.